Ngwaabanjong/CloudFormation-projects/vpc-ec2-deployment/ReadMe.md

 - To make it simple I will create a file for every section but the main.yml will have the complete template.

 # What will be done
-We will create a 2 tier VPC and its components.
+We will create a basic VPC and its components.
 We will create a security group
 We will create an ec2 instance in the VPC.